SmartTURB/C-DM-lagr/README.md

 # C-DM-lagr

-This is the code base for [Stochastic Reconstruction of Gappy Lagrangian Turbulent Signals by Conditional Generative Diffusion Models](arxiv_link_placeholder).
+This is the codebase for [Stochastic Reconstruction of Gappy Lagrangian Turbulent Signals by Conditional Generative Diffusion Models](arxiv_link_placeholder).

-This repository is based on [SmartTURB/diffusion-lagr](https://github.com/SmartTURB/diffusion-lagr), with added functionality to perform **Gappy Lagrangian Turbulent Signals reconstruction** conditioned on the measurements outside the gap.
-Two additional modules have been implemented:
+This repository is based on [SmartTURB/diffusion-lagr](https://github.com/SmartTURB/diffusion-lagr), with added functionality to perform **gappy Lagrangian turbulent signals reconstruction** conditioned on the measurements outside the gap.
+Specifically, two additional modules have been implemented:

-- **continuous_diffusion**: Enables diffusion models to condition on a continuous noise level instead of discrete timesteps.
+- **[continuous_diffusion](./continuous_diffusion)**: Enables diffusion models to condition on a continuous noise level rather than discrete timesteps.
 See [WaveGrad](https://arxiv.org/abs/2009.00713) for details.

-- **palette_diffusion**: Enables conditional diffusion models for image-to-image translation tasks.
+- **[palette_diffusion](./palette_diffusion)**: Enables conditional diffusion models for image-to-image translation.
 See [Palette](https://arxiv.org/abs/2111.05826) for details.

 ## Installation